Phosphorus Metabolism Disorders

 |Steatorrhea||Fanconi syndrome (from a variety of causes)|

-Decreased intake or intestinal absorption of phosphorus occurs in malnutrition (including chronic alcoholism), use of oral phosphate binders, vitamin D deficiency or resistance, steatorrhea (which decreases absorption of fat soluble vitamins such as vitamin D), diarrhea and nasogastric suctioning.
+Decreased intake or intestinal absorption of phosphorus.
+This occurs in malnutrition (including chronic alcoholism), use of oral phosphate binders including calcium, vitamin D deficiency or resistance, steatorrhea (which decreases absorption of fat soluble vitamins such as vitamin D), diarrhea and nasogastric suctioning.

-Shift of phosphorus into cells occurs in patients with elevated levels of serum glucose or insulin, in those with metabolic alkalosis, in patients with rapid cell proliferation (eg, hematologic malignancies or hungry bone syndrome), and in those with elevated circulating catecholamines.
+Shift of phosphorus into cells.
+In patients with elevated levels of serum glucose or insulin, in those with metabolic alkalosis, in patients with rapid cell proliferation (eg, hematologic malignancies or hungry bone syndrome), and in those with elevated circulating catecholamines, this can occur.

 What tests to perform?

 In hyperphosphatemia serum phosphorous will be > 4.5 mg/dl.
-Corrected serum calcium (serum calcium corrected for albumin) is often normal but may be low if hyperphosphatemia is severe enough to cause calcium phosphorous precipitation.
+Corrected serum calcium (serum calcium corrected for albumin such that for every 1g/dl drop in serum albumin serum calcium drops by 0.8 mg/dl) is often normal but may be low if hyperphosphatemia is severe enough to cause calcium phosphorous precipitation or in some cases of renal dysfunction.
 Creatinine will be normal if the patient's renal function is unaffected but will be high in those with impaired renal function.
-Electrolytes are generally normal unless renal impairment is severe.
+Electrolytes are generally normal unless renal impairment is severe or in cases of acidosis.

 The CBC is usually normal unless the patient has a hematologic malignancy.
 PTH is usually normal in those with normal renal function but is elevated in those with chronic kidney disease or those with resistance to parathyroid hormone.
-Vitamin D 25 and vitamin D 1,25 will be high in those with vitamin D intoxication or the milk-alkali syndrome.
+Vitamin D 25 and vitamin D 1,25 will be high in those with vitamin D intoxication, and vitamin D 1,25 can also be high in sarcoidosis and certain cancers.
 Elevated vitamin D 1,25 will increase intestinal phosphate reabsorption thereby contributing to hyperphosphatemia.

-The frequency with which lab tests should be ordered depends on the underlying cause of hyperphosphatemia (eg, tumor lysis syndrome versus rhabdomyolysis versus chronic kidney disease).
-For those with relatively normal renal function, serum phosphorus and corrected serum calcium should be followed daily to monitor the effectiveness of treatment.
+The frequency with which lab tests should be ordered depends on the underlying cause of hyperphosphatemia and the severity of the hyperphosphatemia (e.g., tumor lysis syndrome versus rhabdomyolysis versus chronic kidney disease).
 For patients with chronic kidney disease phosphorus, corrected serum calcium, PTH, vitamin D 25 and vitamin D 1, 25 are measured monthly or every 3 to 6 months depending on the severity of renal disease.

 Imaging is usually not indicated for evaluation of hyperphosphatemia.